MarsBased/handbook/guides/seo-guidelines.md

 Normally, sitemaps can hold up to 50k URLs, but it’s advisable to split them into smaller sitemaps that link each other.
 Most indexers recognize also zipped sitemaps.

-Here’s <a href="http://www.pisosbancos.com/sitemaps/pisosbancos/sitemap.xml.gz" title="Sample sitemap" target="_blank">a sample sitemap we created</a>.
+Here’s <a href="https://marsbased.com/sitemap.xml" title="MarsBased sitemap" target="_blank">the sitemap file for our website</a>, for example.

-You can test the structure of your sitemap using Google Webmaster Tools.
+You can test the structure of your sitemap using Google Search Console.

 You can even submit it from there.
 But most indexers will either look at <i>www.site.com/sitemap.xml</i> or else read the sitemap location from the robots.txt file, where you can also specify it.
 We will see this in the next section!